AntonioNoack/RemsEngine/README.md

 - usable in my favourite IDE: Intellij Idea
 - completely Open Source
 - no fees
-- hopefully in the future fewer annoyances with skeletons than Unreal Engine
+- fewer annoyances with skeletons than Unreal Engine 4
 - support for all kinds of formats
 - working/loading from inside compressed folders
 - I get to learn even more about game engines <3